IceHe/lib/snips/message-queues/kafka.md

     - It exists in any quorum-based scheme.
     - For example in a majority voting scheme, if a majority of servers suffer a permanent failure, then you must either choose to lose 100% of your data or violate consistency by taking what remains on an existing server as your new source of truth.

-#### Availability and Durability Guarantees
+#### _Availability and Durability Guarantees_

 - When writing to Kafka, producers can choose whether they wait for the message to be acknowledged by 0,1 or all (-1) replicas.
     - Note that "acknowledgement by all replicas" does not guarantee that the full set of assigned replicas have received the message.
-    - By default, when acks=all, acknowledgement happens as soon as all the current in-sync replicas have received the message.
+    - **By default, when acks=all, acknowledgement happens as soon as all the current in-sync replicas have received the message.**
     - For example, if a topic is configured with only two replicas and one fails (i.e., only one in sync replica remains), then writes that specify acks=all will succeed.
     - However, these writes could be lost if the remaining replica also fails.
     - Although this ensures maximum availability of the partition, this behavior may be undesirable to some users who prefer durability over availability.
 - Therefore, we provide two topic-level configurations that can be used to prefer message durability over availability:
-    - 1\.
-Disable unclean leader election - if all replicas become unavailable, then the partition will remain unavailable until the most recent leader becomes available again.
+    - 1\. **Disable unclean leader election - if all replicas become unavailable, then the partition will remain unavailable until the most recent leader becomes available again.**
         - This effectively prefers unavailability over the risk of message loss.
-        - See the previous section on Unclean Leader Election for clarification.
+        - _See the previous section on Unclean Leader Election for clarification._
-    - 2\.
-Specify a minimum ISR size - the partition will only accept writes if the size of the ISR is above a certain minimum, in order to prevent the loss of messages that were written to just a single replica, which subsequently becomes unavailable.
+    - 2\. **Specify a minimum ISR size - the partition will only accept writes if the size of the ISR is above a certain minimum, in order to prevent the loss of messages that were written to just a single replica**, which subsequently becomes unavailable.
         - This setting only takes effect if the producer uses acks=all and guarantees that the message will be acknowledged by at least this many in-sync replicas.
         - This setting offers a trade-off between consistency and availability.
         - A higher setting for minimum ISR size guarantees better consistency since the message is guaranteed to be written to more replicas which reduces the probability that it will be lost.
         - However, it reduces availability since the partition will be unavailable for writes if the number of in-sync replicas drops below the minimum threshold.

-#### Replica Management
+#### _Replica Management_

 - The above discussion on replicated logs really covers only a single log, i.e. one topic partition.
     - However a Kafka cluster will manage hundreds or thousands of these partitions.
     - We attempt to balance partitions within a cluster in a round-robin fashion to avoid clustering all partitions for high-volume topics on a small number of nodes.
-    - Likewise we try to balance leadership so that each node is the leader for a proportional share of its partitions.
+    - Likewise _( 同样地 )_ we try to balance leadership so that each node is the leader for a proportional share of its partitions.
 - It is also important to optimize the leadership election process as that is the critical window of unavailability.
     - A naive implementation of leader election would end up running an election per partition for all partitions a node hosted when that node failed.
     - Instead, we elect one of the brokers as the "controller".